FaizanMulla730/Brain-Tumour-Classification/README.md

 ### The output of the classififcation Model is as following:

-  1.Normal Brain
+  1. Normal Brain

-  2.Glioma Brain Tumour
+  2. Glioma Brain Tumour

-  3.Meningioma Brain Tumour
+  3. Meningioma Brain Tumour

-  4.Pituitary Brain Tumour.
+  4. Pituitary Brain Tumour.

 ### Training of the CNN Model includes: